-State of Connecticut

-Department of Energy & Environmental Protection
+Mail: State of Connecticut, Department of Energy & Environmental Protection, 79 Elm Street, Hartford, CT 06106-5127

-79 Elm Street

-Hartford, CT 06106-5127

-If the activity qualifies for authorization under self-verification you will receive a verification from the Corps.

-If it is determined that the work is not eligible under self-verification, you will be notified as soon as possible, within 14-days of receipt.
+(5) If the activity is eligible for SV, you will receive a written verification from USACE.
+If it is determined that the work is not eligible for SV, you will be notified within 14-days of receipt of the SVNF.

-3. Pre-Construction Notification (PCN) Review Category:
+3. PCN Review Category